-Second, step 8 if the memory requirements of task are high then it will perform to step 9-12 to balance memory load among all nodes.
+Second, in step 8, if the memory requirements of task are high then it will perform steps 9-12 to balance memory load among all the nodes.
 Page fault behaviors occur when the memory space allocated by running tasks exceeds the amount of available memory.
-That's why it is necessary to balance memory to minimize the page fault.
-Step 9 searches the set of node with minimum memory load and satisfies all three resource requirement of task.
-Step 10 calculate the response time of task with all selected node then step 11 find the minimum response time of task from selected node then step 12 dispatch the to selected node.
+That's why, it is necessary to balance memory to minimize the page fault.
+Step 9 searches the set of nodes with minimum memory load and satisfies all the three resource requirements of the task.

+Step 10 calculates the response time of the task with all selected node.
+Step 11 finds the minimum response time of the task from selected node.
+Step 12 dispatches the task to selected node.